Outry08/SQL-Library/README.md

 ## Visuals

 ## Roadmap
-- Valgrind and fix most leaks.
-- COMPLETE.
+- v1 COMPLETE

 ## Potential Additions At A Later Date
+- Valgrind and fix all leaks.
 - Add join statements.
 - Add DATE datatype functionality.
 - Group By in select statements.